kevinclark/snake3/README.md

 ## Printing and for loops

-Let's say hello to your friends.
+Let's say hello to your friends!
 Here's how we could say hello to a single friend:

     >>> print("Hey Joe!")